 - Activities before and after event: Everyone is welcome to explore the campus, and the California Science Center is within walking distance if schools want to double up on field trips.

-- Transportation and Parking: A map is shown below.
-Bus orders: Use 3462 McClintock Ave as the location.
-Download detailed instructions here.
+- Transportation and Parking: Bus orders: Use 3580 McClintock Avenue as the location.
+Please see this flyer for details.

 Resources for Teachers